Cable burning is a crime.

 If you see someone burning cable you can report this to us using the form below.

-If you witnessed persons burning cable, we will ask you to provide a witness statement.
-If you have CCTV footage, images or videos of this activity taking place, please keep this safe until we contact you.
 If you are unwilling to provide a witness statement, this may prevent enforcement action being able to be taken.

-Any information we ask you to provide, will only be used to help us to take action against the person responsible.
-If you confirm you have photos or video footage, please keep this safe as you will be asked to provide this once you have completed this form.
+Any information we ask you to provide will only be used to help us to take action against the person responsible.

 Penalties

-- £400 fixed penalty
+• £400 fixed penalty

-- recovery of clean up costs - this may include costs to repair damage caused to the highway or public land
+• recovery of clean-up costs.
+This may include costs to repair damage caused to the highway or public land

 How to pay a fixed penalty

-Access further information on how to pay your penalty charge
+Access further information on how to pay your penalty charge.